 Staying Positive and Engaged into the Future

 All my PD clients remain active members of their families and communities—physically, socially and professionally.
-To maintain their active lives, they will need to integrate self-care practices into their routine for the rest of their lives.
+To maintain their active lives, they will need to integrate self-care practices, like self-massage and yoga, into their routine for the rest of their lives.

 Instead of seeing self-care as unpleasant chore, I help them see it as an uplifting practice that brings about inner peace and allows them to live full lives.
 I am beyond grateful for my clients who teach me so much about courage, resilience and the healing power of positivity!

 These suggestions are not meant to replace the care of a doctor.
 Consult your doctor before beginning any movement, self-massage, or fitness protocol.